In this article, learn when the next statewide is held, how to keep yourself safe while voting, and other information on voting during the pandemic.

 The League of Women Voters offers these tips:

-- Vote by mail if at all possible
+- Vote by mail if you are eligible.

-In Texas, you can vote by mail if you are:
+In Texas, you can only vote by mail if you are:

 - age 65 or older;

 - expected to give birth within three weeks before or after Election Day;

 - out of the county on election day and during early voting; or